rocky-linux/documentation/docs/books/web_services/07-high-availability.md

     Please replace "pwdhacluster" with a more secure password.

-From any node, it is possible to authenticate as a hacluster user on all nodes, then use the `pcs` commands on them:
+From any node, it is possible to authenticate as a hacluster user on all nodes then use the `pcs` commands on them:

 ```bash
 $ sudo pcs host auth server1 server2